 For awhile, this task will likely fall on our shoulders, until we have raised enough capital to work with a marketing agency or other marketing professionals.
 So where do we start?

 A little research can determine that content marketing is continuing to rise in 2018.
 This includes social media posts, videos, blog posts and newsletters!
-All of these content heavy avenues are worth our time in 2018!
+All of these content heavy avenues are worth our time !

 Newsletters specifically, can be incredibly effective because it is a direct line between you and your audience.
 They have to “opt-in” which means they are expecting to hear from you, and more importantly, they want to.
 These are the people you absolutely want to create a relationship with, and the content you provide for them should reflect that.